elastic/elastic-otel-node/packages/opentelemetry-node/docs/getting-started.md

 - `OTEL_EXPORTER_OTLP_ENDPOINT`: full URL of the endpoint where to send the data.
-- `OTEL_EXPORTER_OTLP_HEADERS`: coma separated list of `key=value` pairs which will be added to te headers of every request.
+- `OTEL_EXPORTER_OTLP_HEADERS`: coma separated list of `key=value` pairs which will be added to the headers of every request.

 As an example if you want to send telemetry data to your Elastic's APM deployment you